 Austin McNicholas Learns a New Skill Every Week with the Mendix Low-Code Platform

-In today’s installment of our rapid developer profile series, we are featuring Austin McNicholas, RAD solutions consultant at EPI-USE.
+In today’s maker profile, we are featuring Austin McNicholas, RAD solutions consultant at EPI-USE.
 As a business-oriented developer and analyst, learn how Mendix helps him do his job efficiently and discover the apps he has created for clients.

 1. What is your education and professional background?
 Did you have any prior development experience?